 Affordability is just one of several factors to consider when purchasing auto insurance.
 MoneyGeek’s recommendations for the best insurance providers for a Tesla Model S focus on an in-depth analysis of cost, customer service and claims management.

-The Average Cost to Insure a Tesla Model S by Company
+Average Cost and Cheapest Companies for Insuring a Tesla Model S

 Is a Tesla Model S Expensive to Insure?